KelvinJPS/MyWebsite/content/blog/Firefox is the best mobile browser.md

 _the website is fine_, Nor I want to talk with your AI chat.
 I'm not interested in receiving fake notifications either.
 And I might have subscribed to your newsletter if you didn't put a pop-up while I was midway through reading your article.

 The following extensions have helped me in my fight against bloat and antipatterns on the web.
 Making my time on the web rather  a  pleasant experience
-If you just want the full list go here it is !
+If you just want the full list go here it is:

 ![[Screenshot_20250803_093117_Firefox.jpg]]